• Skip to main content

 Not only does the Ab Wheel work, but it provides a key part of training you may be missing out on!

-It may be challenging, it may leave you with sore abs the next few days, but today we’re going to discuss why the Ab Wheel is one of the best training tools you’re not using.
+It may be challenging, and it may leave you with sore abs the next few days, but today we’re going to discuss why the Ab Wheel is one of the best training tools you’re not using.

 If you’re ready to improve your core strength and translate it to the rest of your training in performance-boosting ways, read on!